Section 4.5 Proof by Induction

 9.

-Find the largest number of points that a football team cannot get exactly using just 3-point field goals and 7-point touchdowns (ignore the possibilities of safeties, missed extra points, and two-point conversions).
+Find the largest number of points that it is impossible for a football team to get exactly, using just 3-point field goals and 7-point touchdowns (ignore the possibilities of safeties, missed extra points, and two-point conversions).
 Prove your answer is correct by mathematical induction.

 Hint.